matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 **How to reduce waste:**

-- Limit WIP on your boards and in your processes.
+- Limit WIP to expose bottlenecks and maintain flow.
-- Merge small, frequent PRs instead of massive ones.
+- Deliver small, independently deployable increments.
-- Validate product ideas early using MVPs and feature flags.
+- Regularly review and prune backlog items that no longer add value.

 !!! info "Evidence"